 - Sub-contractors and other outside services

-Materials, supplies and services include only the technical supplies, professional services, and special conferences related specifically to the internal sales activity.
-Office supplies are generally considered indirect and should not be included in the rate development.
-However, to the extent office supplies are consumed solely for the operation of the internal sales activity in deliverance of its goods and services, they may be budgeted and included as allowable costs.
+Materials, supplies and services include only the direct supplies, professional services, and special conferences related specifically to the internal sales activity.
+Office supplies are generally considered indirect costs and should not be included in the rate development.
+Office supplies that are consumed solely for the operation of the internal sales activity in deliverance of its goods or services may be budgeted and included as allowable costs.

-Travel, equipment service contracts, noncapital equipment and other actual expenses incurred specially for the operation of the internal sales activity, should be treated as a cost and included in the calculation of the internal sales rates.
-To the extent that costs that are normally considered indirect costs are required and incurred solely for the operation of the internal sales activity in deliverance of its goods and services, they may be included as allowable costs.
-These costs should be clearly identified and documented as benefiting and controlled by the recharge center.
+Travel, service contracts, noncapital equipment and other actual expenses incurred specially for the operation of the internal sales activity, should be treated as a cost and included in the calculation of the internal sales rates.

-Depreciation associated with capital equipment may be included in the rate development.
+Depreciation associated with capital equipment should be included in the rate development.
 Depreciation expense will be calculated in the Asset Management module.
-Separate capital equipment and buildings & improvements chartfield strings should be established to account for capital related transactions, see Administrative Procedure: Capital Equipment Acquisitions – Internal Sales Organizations.
+Separate capital equipment chartfield strings in the Plant Fund 7201 should be established to account for capital related transactions, see Administrative Procedure: Capital Equipment Acquisitions – Internal Sales Activity Capital Equipment Purchases.

-If equipment is funded from a federal source (i.e. Federal agency grant/contract, agricultural appropriation, use federal pass-through to granter/contractor), depreciation cannot be recovered in rates charged to University chartfield strings.
+If equipment is funded from a federal source (i.e. Federal agency grant/contract, agricultural appropriation, federal pass-through to granter/contractor), depreciation cannot be recovered in rates.

-Surplus and Deficit balances: Prior year surpluses must be taken into consideration in the internal sales rate development because the federal regulations do not allow a surplus buildup.
-Any deficit resulting from the prior year's operations must be taken into consideration in the internal sales rate calculation, or subsidized by other non-federal fund.
+Surplus and deficit balances +/- 15%: Prior year surpluses must be taken into consideration in the internal sales rate development because federal regulations do not allow for a surplus buildup.
+Any deficit resulting from the prior year's operations must be taken into consideration in the internal sales rate calculation, or subsidized by other non- sponsored funds.

 FOR SPECIALIZED SERVICE CENTERS ONLY -- Note: Other general development activities may be allowable.
-Consult the Internal/External Sales department in the Controller’s Office for this determination.
+Consult the Internal/External Sales Office for this determination.

 General development may include any of these activities:

-- Hardware development: develop and test hardware (coils, connectors, custom-built equipment such as digital receivers, gradient tuning.)
+- Develop and test hardware (coils, connectors, custom-built equipment such as digital receivers, gradient tuning.)

-- Software development: develop, modify and test new software (software coding and testing, including pulse sequences, image acquisition and reconstruction, automatic shim adjustments, magnet system software customization, data transfer software testing)
+- Develop, modify and test new software (software coding and testing, including pulse sequences, image acquisition and reconstruction, automatic shim adjustments, magnet system software customization, data transfer software testing)